 Workers’ Compensation is “insurance” paid in full by UCF that provides coverage to an employee for a job-related injury or illness from the very first day of employment.
 Employees, who are injured or become ill due to the conditions of their job, receive partial income replacement and/or payment of expenses for medically necessary services under Workers’ Compensation.
 Job-related illnesses or injuries are not covered under the State Self-Insured Plan or any of the health maintenance organizations in the State Health Insurance Program.
 Claims for job-related conditions should not be filed under any of these plans.
 Employees sustaining a job related injury or illness must follow current procedures.
 The following information is provided for all employees including OPS and student assistants.

-OPTACOMP is the medical case manager for all workers compensation claims occurring after January 1, 2009.
+AmeriSys is the medical case manager for all Workers’ Compensation claims.

 Worker’s Compensation Leave, Timesheets, and Payroll Certification